-Limited Frequency Sensitive Mode - Overfrequency (LFSM-O) is used when not instructed by NGESO to provide Frequency Response Services.
-In this mode, the generating module is not required to provide any decrease in active power output if frequency increases above 50Hz and is only required to maintain active power output in accordance with ECC.6.3.3.
-However, the Power Plant is required to respond to high frequencies above 50.4Hz beyond which the Module must decrease the active power output by a minimum of 2% of output for every 0.1Hz rise above 50.4Hz (see figure C2).
-This is not an Ancillary Service it is a connection condition requirement.
+Limited Frequency Sensitive Mode is the default mode used when not instructed by NGESO to provide Frequency Response Services.
+In this mode the generating module is not required to provide any increase in active power output if frequency reduces below 50Hz and is only required to maintain active power output in accordance with CC.6.3.3.
+However, the Power Plant is required to respond to high frequencies above 50.4Hz beyond which the Module must reduce the active power output by a minimum of 2% of output for every 0.1Hz rise above 50.4Hz (see figure C1).